 - Inspect your engine for oil sludge.
 Drain the oil and check it for sludge, as well.
 Sludge in the oil or outside your engine indicates a deeper problem with it inside the system.

 Many inexperienced technicians replace the timing actuator as soon as they see this code, without checking for other issues first.
 Conduct a full diagnosis before making any repairs.
-You may simply need to clean a solenoid or replace a few wires.
+You may onl need to clean a solenoid or replace a few wires.

 - Replace any damaged wires or timing system components found in your inspection.
 Ensure all connections are tight and secure.